AIIX/mycroft-yelp/README.md

 Finds restaurants via the Yelp API

 ## Examples
-* "find sushi restaurant near me"
+* "I need a place to eat dinner"
-* "find restaurant"
+* "Need a place to eat sushi"
-* "find a place to eat"
+* "find me a place to eat sushi"
-* "I need a place to eat"
+* "find me a place to eat dinner"

 ## Credits
 btotharye